 $ sudo dd bs=4M if=/home/sana/Downloads/ubuntu-20.04.2-live-server-amd64.iso of=/dev/sdb1 status=progress oflag=sync

 The command will start writing the ISO on your USB and display a status bar as follows:

-After a while, your bootable USB will be ready with the Ubuntu ISO written on it.
+After a few minutes, your bootable USB with the Ubuntu ISO written on it will be ready.

-So, out of the many options available to create a bootable USB, we explored using the Terminal application for this purpose.
-You must have seen that it did not require the installation of any added application and took a lot lesser time than how much some UI applications do.
-Through this example, and many more, I have lately become an advocate of preferring the command line over the UI, even for people who are not very fluent with Terminal commands.
-For this very reason, I try explaining the procedure in as simple a manner as possible.
+So, of the many ways to create a bootable USB, we have looked at the Terminal application for this purpose.
+You must have seen that it does not require the installation of an additional application and takes much less time than some UI applications do.
+Through this example and many others, I have recently become an advocate of preferring the command line over the UI, even for people who are not very familiar with terminal commands.
+This is exactly why I try to explain the procedure as simple as possible.